By Louis Golino for CoinWeek....

 So the first recommendation I would make is if you are not submitting coins yourself which come back as 70's, and you are buying previously-graded coins which received the top grade, wait until the coin is no longer new to the market.
 Track how the premium for that coin in 70 evolves over time before purchasing one.
 There is no set amount of time, and clearly one can wait too long, but it is a good rule of thumb with modern coins not to get too caught up in the hype that tends to surround recent releases.

 Third, if you collect top-graded modern coins, I would suggest avoiding those from companies other than NGC and PCGS.
-There are certainly other grading companies which are reputable such as ANACS and ICG, but they tend to use different standards when assigning grades to modern coins than do the two top companies.
+There are certainly other reputable grading companies, such as ANACS and ICG, but they tend to use different standards when assigning grades to modern coins than do the two top companies.

 Fourth, even experienced collectors and dealers have difficulty telling the difference between a 69 and a 70.
 Examine your coin from the Mint for possible flaws, and if possible obtain the opinion of a local dealer who has more than likely seen a lot more coins than you have.
 Grading fees, especially at NGC and PCGS, are costly, especially if you add fees for first strike coins, and in most cases, if you do not receive a 70, you will have overpaid.
 Dealers send in lots of coins at once and can be assured of getting some 70's that will recoup a lot of their grading fees, but most collectors are not submitting large numbers of coins at once, so it is a gamble.
 In addition, the competition for registry sets sometimes drives the prices of very common coins in perfect grades to levels that do not make any sense such as MS70 Lincoln pennies that have sold for more than $10,000.

 Louis Golino is a coin collector and numismatic writer, whose articles on coins have appeared in Coin World, Numismatic News, and a number of different coin web sites.
-He writes a bi-weekly column for Coin Week called “The Coin Analyst.”
+He writes the bi-weekly column "The Coin Analyst" for Coin Week.
 He collects U.S. and European coins and is a member of the ANA, PCGS, NGC, and CAC.
 He has also worked for the U.S. Library of Congress and has been a syndicated columnist and news analyst on international affairs for a wide variety of newspapers and web sites.